 Security

-This page describes the subset of my contributions which enhance the security of open-source projects used in software development.
+This page describes the subset of my contributions related to the security of open-source projects.

 Motivation